mackenzie-km/nametag/README.md

 ## Future Goals

-1. Allow for batch upload from a google sheet
+1. Allow for batch upload from a Google sheet
+2. Resolve security warnings with Google login (potentially remove google authorization if not resolved by OmniAuth)

 ## License
 This app is available as open source under the terms of the MIT License https://opensource.org/licenses/MIT